Jose-A-ProfessorFrink/BehavioralTesting/BehavioralTestGuidelines.md

 - A Default request.
 Although this is not a strict requirement, use it if it simplifies writing your test scenarios.
 - Specification definitions (the actual tests) that have a domain readable (avoid technical jargon where possible) behavior they are testing.

+### Test Organization

+Regardless of the size of your solution (monolith or microservice), I would recommend you have a single behavioral test project per web application.
+In most cases, this will mean a single project.
+The folder structure of tests should loosely match the structure of the API project.
+In this case, we have a fairly simple solution so we simply map a folder name to the controller name.
+If we had background processes, we might choose to create a higher level folder underneath the 'Behavioral' folder.
+These are some very good rules and guidelines:
+- You should have a DEDICATED folder for every controller
+- The above folder should contain a at least a dedicated specification file for every endpoint.
+So, if you have 7 endpoints in a given controller, you should have at least 7 specification files.
+Never test more than one endpoint from one specification file.
+- If you need to have multiple specification files for a single endpoint (this will happen with overly large or complex endpoints), this is totally valid but make sure then create a folder for that endpoint and put each specification file under that folder.
+For example, if we wanted to have two specification files for the 'AddOrderItem' endpoint in this solution, we should create the following folder: Behavioral -> Orders -> AddOrderItem and then place specification files under than new folder 'AddOrderItem'.

 ### Constructor

 The constructor is where most of the complexity of the specification file will live.
 Inside the constructor we will: